If you go to therapy, are you weak?

+There are many instances, however, when you choose between doing something yourself or calling in the expertise of someone else.
 You can file your own divorce, or seek advice from a lawyer.
-You can prepare a meal, or go to a restaurant.
+You can cook, or go to a restaurant.
 You can organize your own business finances, or find an accountant.
 You can pray alone, or listen to a pastor’s sermon.

-He or she isn’t there to tell you what to do, take over your life, or solve your problems for you.
+Therapists may have experience with mental and emotional pain and have ideas about what you can do about it.
+But they aren’t there to tell you what to do, take over your life, or solve your problems for you.

 Far from it.

-They didn’t break.
+These guys didn’t break.
 They got stronger.

-They’ve chosen to stop passing down the myth that anyone has to hide their pain.
+And they chose to stop passing down the myth that anyone has to hide their pain.